desmos-labs/desmjs/docs/docs/04-walletconnect/03-customize-qr-modal.md

 };
 ```

-With the custom `QrCodeModalController` now you can pass it as `qrCodeController` inside the `options` field of
+With the custom `QrCodeModalController`, now you can pass it as `qrCodeController` inside the `options` field of
 [`WalletConnectSigner`](docs/api/classes/desmoslabs_desmjs_walletconnect_v2.WalletConnectSigner.md#constructor).

 ```js